Brief on India-UAE Commercial Relations

 India's exports to the UAE are well diversified with a large basket.
 India's major export items to the UAE are: Petroleum Products, Precious Metals, Stones, Gems & Jewellery, Minerals, Food Items (Cereals, Sugar, Fruits & Vegetables, Tea, Meat, and Seafood), Textiles (Garments, Apparel, Synthetic fibre, Cotton, Yarn) and Engineering & Machinery Products and Chemicals.
 India's major import items from the UAE are: Petroleum and Petroleum Products, Precious Metals, Stones, Gems & Jewellery, Minerals, Chemicals, Wood & Wood Products.
 India also imported 21.83 MMT (US$ 10,927.52 Million) of crude oil from UAE in 2019-20.

-There is an estimated US$10-11 billion UAE investment in India of which around US$ 6.65 billion (Mar.
-2019) is in the form of foreign direct investment, while the remaining is portfolio investment.
+The UAE’s investment in India is estimated to be around US $ 17-18 billion of which US 11.67 billion is in the form of FDI while the remaining is portfolio investment.
 UAE is the 9th biggest investor in India in terms of FDI.
+The UAE sovereign wealth funds invested over US $ 4.12 Bn in India during FY 2020-21.
 UAE's investments in India are concentrated mainly in five sectors: Services Sector (15.78%), Sea Transport (8.80%), Power (8.34%), Construction (Infrastructure) Activities (7.15%) and Construction Development: Townships, Housing, Built-Up Infrastructure and Construction-Development Projects (7.08%).

 During the visit of Prime Minister in August 2015 to UAE, it is decided to establish UAE-India Infrastructure Investment Fund, with the aim of reaching a target of USD 75 billion to support investment in India's plans for rapid expansion of next generation infrastructure, especially in railways, ports, roads, airports and industrial corridors and parks.
 During the successive high-level visit, the leaders of both the countries reviewed the progress in realizing the USD 75 billion target for UAE investments in India.